-Messenger Films has a current slate of seven beautiful and hopeful films for a global audience.
-Over the next fifteen years, beginning in 2019, we plan to produce seven feature-length films intended to reach five-hundred million “spiritual seekers” primarily in North America, Europe, the Middle East and Asia.
+Messenger Films has a current slate of five beautiful and hopeful films for a global audience.
+Over the next 10 - 12 years, beginning in 2022, we plan to produce five feature-length films intended to reach five-hundred million “spiritual seekers” primarily in North America, Europe, the Middle East and Asia.

 Click below to read capsule summaries for each of the films.